RGBCube/ThemeNix/README.md

 You don't need to pin anything since it doesn't depend on anything.

 Then you can use any theme you'd like by selecting an attribute, like `themes.gruvbox-dark-hard`.
+Then you can select a color by using base16 attributes, like `themes.gruvbox-dark-hard.base0A`, `base00`, `base06` etc.

 <details>
 <summary>All themes</summary>